Planning Your Content Creation

 When you created your online business, part of what you had to do was “identify your niche market” and try to get a clear picture of your “ideal client”.

-If they haven’t come in droves , you might want to ask yourself what ARE the top 5 problems your clients wrestle with consistently?
+If results haven’t come in , you might want to ask yourself what ARE the top 5 problems your clients wrestle with consistently?

 Then look at your site’s content: